Create your first logic app for automating workflows and processes through the Azure portal

 An email account from any email provider supported by Azure Logic Apps for sending notifications.
 For example, you can use Office 365 Outlook, Outlook.com, Gmail, or another supported provider.
 This tutorial uses Office 365 Outlook.

 If you have a personal Microsoft account, you have an Outlook.com account.
 Otherwise, if you have an Azure work or school account, you have an Office 365 Outlook account.

 A link to a website's RSS feed.
 This example uses the RSS feed for top stories from the CNN.com website:

 1. Create a blank logic app

 Sign in to the Azure portal.

-RSS, and select this trigger: RSS - When a feed item is published
+In the search box, type "rss" as your filter.
+Select this trigger: RSS - When a feed item is published

 The designer shows available connectors so that you can select an action to perform when your trigger fires.